wxkim/rings-beamformer/README.md

 # STM32U575 USB-to-SPI Bridge for AWMF-0165

-This project implements a simple USB-to-SPI bridge on the STM32U575 using CDC class USB and SPI communication.
-It’s designed to control the **Analog Devices AWMF-0165 beamforming IC** over SPI.
+The STM32U575 acts as a bridge between the computer and the AWMF-0165 beamforming chip.
+It receives the USB data from the computer and sends instrutions to the AWMF-01665 chip using SPI commands.

 ---

 ## Features

-- USB CDC interface receives 2-byte commands from PC
-- Converts them to SPI writes to the AWMF-0165
-- Echoes response back over USB (optional)
-- Handles SPI and USB initialization via STM32 HAL
+- PC can caommunicate with SPI device using USB
+- Uses AWMF-0165 chip
+- Settings through STM32CubeMax

 ---